-Audit and Risk Management Services Bookmark has been added
+Audit and Risk Management Services has been saved

 Audit and Risk Management Services

 The EU provides funding and grants for a vast range of projects and programmes.
 Accountability and transparency are vital to ensure that EU funds are used properly.

 Deloitte undertakes audits on behalf of the Commission to assess the compliance of the operational and financial management of EU co-funded projects and programmes.
 This includes: